Navigating Resistance During Your Healing Journey

 resistance, somatic healing, somatic experiencing, mind body connection, nervous system regulation, trauma informed, healing trauma, embody lab, faster eft, tapping, havening, stress release, emotional wellbeing, mental health, inner child, self love

-Why we Resist Change
+Why We Resist Change

-Ways Resistance can show up
+Resistance can show up in many subtle and not-so-subtle ways, including:

 • Avoidance and distraction